 What printer should I buy?

-Are you a hobbyist who just wants to make a few prints and learn the encaustic process to see what it’s all about?
+Are you a hobbyist who simply wants to print a few images to explore the encaustic process?

-For a list of pigment-based inkjet printers Red River is a great resource.
+If you want a full list of pigment-based printers, Red River Paper offers a great resource.

-- What sort of print quality do you want?
+- What level of print quality do you want?

 - Are the inks dye-based or pigment-based?

-- What size of print do you want?
+- What size prints do you want to make?

 What printer do you have?
 What do you like best about it? least about it?
 Let me know in the comments below.